mat-old/AirRocks-FlightController/README.md

 Makefile
 -------------------
 `make`  - optomized build, only assembles new sources, no headers
-`make scratch` - clear old objects and starts build from scratch
+`make new` - clear old objects and starts build from scratch
 `make build` - optomized build, no linking
 ___________________
 Progress